rajeevlraman/Elastic-SIEM/README.md

 -	In the vertical axis select the event counts.

--	Click on save and the visualisation should be displayed.
+-	Click on save and the visualisation should be displayed.<br>

 <img align="center" src="assets/images/dashboard1.png" /><br/>